 Please join Godfrey & Kahn for a complimentary, informative symposium addressing some of the most current issues and challenges facing in-house legal departments.
-We will apply to the Wisconsin and Illinois Boards of Bar Examiners for CLE credit.
+This program has been pre-approved by the Wisconsin Board of Bar Examiners for 3.0 CLE credits.
 CLE credit in other states may be applied for upon request.

 This program will also be held in Madison on November 8.

 This program is intended for in-house counsel only.
 If you are interested in attending and did not receive an invitation, please e-mail firstname.lastname@example.org.

 Cocktail reception & networking: 5 – 6:30 p.m.

 Please join Godfrey & Kahn for hors d’oeuvres and cocktails immediately following the program.

 Disability discrimination compliance strategies: Addressing intermittent leave and other accommodation requests across generations

 This session will focus on how corporate counsel can help address employee accommodation request challenges, while anticipating current and future generational trends.
 The ADA, WI Fair Employment Act and EEOC Enforcement Guidance will be covered, as well as emerging accommodations with issues such as depression, anxiety, and Alzheimer's.